acend/openshift-operations-training/content/en/docs/02/02_infra-components.md

         node-role.kubernetes.io/infra: ""
 ```

-So what we effectively want is the combination of the two:
+So what we effectively want is the combination of the two.

+{{% details title="Hints" mode-switcher="normalexpertmode" %}}

 ```yaml
 spec: